GET ORDAINED

 Fur (or faux-fur) accents and bold colors make for stunning wedding-day looks

-Many modern couples choose to leave the decorating to Mother Nature (or Jord, Jörð, the Norse goddess of Earth) and don’t bother with elaborate altars or archways.
-Others give her a helping hand, decorating the ceremony space with seasonal foliage, flowers, candles, and other natural elements.
+Another benefit of having a wedding outside is that you can leave the decorating to Mother Nature (or Jord, Jörð, the Norse goddess of Earth).
+In the open air, decorate your ceremony space with seasonal foliage, flowers, candles, and other natural elements.

 Photograph shows a close up of wedding rings engraved with Norse runes placed on the blade of a Viking wedding sword

-Viking wedding swords and rings are engraved with Norse runes as blessing and protection
+Viking wedding swords and wedding rings are engraved with Norse runes as blessing and protection

-In ancient times, blood sacrifice was a common part of religious and spiritual rituals like marriage, such as the ceremonial slaughter of a goat as an offering to the god Thor to bless a union.
-Modern Pagans have found ways to keep the blot ritual tradition alive — with a vegetarian-friendly twist.
-Modern ‘sacrifices’ are often done with mead, wine, or whiskey in place of blood, and are otherwise carried out in the same way: The offering is poured into a bowl and blessed by the priest or priestess officiating, and then sprinkled over stones or elements symbolizing the gods, and across the couples’ foreheads.
+In ancient times, blood sacrifice was a common part of Norse Pagans' religious and spiritual rituals, including marriage ceremonies, where an animal like a goat might be slaughtered as an offering to the god Thor to bless the union.
+But modern Pagans have found ways to keep the tradition of the blót ritual alive, with a vegetarian-friendly twist!
+Today, blót offerings are made with mead, wine, whiskey, or honey in place of blood.

-Handfasting is a popular addition to any Pagan wedding, including Viking weddings.
-During the handfasting rite, the wedding officiant blesses the couple and ties a ribbon or cord around their hands and wrists to symbolize an unbreakable spiritual bond, sealing the love spell cast by the vows.
+A Pagan handfasting ceremony is a popular addition to any Viking wedding.
+During the handfasting ceremony, the wedding officiant blesses the couple and ties a ribbon or cord around their hands and wrists to symbolize an unbreakable spiritual bond, sealing the love spell cast by the vows.
 Handfasting cords can be tied in decorative knots, such as an infinity knot, and displayed in your home for years to come as a happy reminder of the wedding ceremony.
+Click the link below for helpful tips on how to have a handfasting:

 A Viking in a helmet with horns and rustic leather medieval dress stands in the woods drinking mead from an animal horn carved into a cup.

-Ceremonial mead tastes best when served generously in Viking drinking horns!
+Marry like a Viking!
+Mead is a must: Ceremonial mead tastes best when served generously in Viking drinking horns.

-Norse runes are as beautiful as they are functional!
-Called the Elder Futhark, this old runic alphabet is thought to have become popular in the first and second century A.D.
-Each rune holds a specific meaning and symbolism, and modern Vikings and other Pagans place these symbols on wedding bands, wedding altars, and invitations to bless the union and cast spells of protection and strength.
+Called the Elder Futhark, this old runic alphabet has been a popular part of Pagan magic traditions since the first and second century A.D.
+Each rune symbol has a specific meaning to invoke blessings and cast spells of protection and strength.

 Photo shows Norse runes and a ceremonial Viking horn, with other tools for witchcraft and Pagan spell casting

-Norse runes are used for decoration, storytelling, and to bless a marriage
+Norse runes are used for wedding decoration, storytelling, and to bless a marriage

 Handfasting: